TheRipperJhon/BoopSuite/README.md

 More ideas are welcome.
 Email me @: jayrad.security@protonmail.com

+# Requirements:

++ Kali linux or Parrot linux
++ dev version of scapy

 # Examples:

 ![This Used To Be An Image But Now It Is Not. :(](Images/Running.png "BoopSuite")